yast/yast-rmt/README.md

 ### Running the module

-`yast2-ruby-bindings` RPM package is not available as a gem, Yast runs on the system-wide Ruby interpreter only.
+`yast2-ruby-bindings` RPM package is not available as a gem, YaST runs on the default system-wide Ruby interpreter only (available in the OSS repository).

 There different ways to run the module: